 Electric vehicles (EVs) are attaining much popularity these days due to several reasons.
 However, the most talked-about reason has to be that it helps to reduce pollution.
-EVs do so by controlling the release of toxic fumes, low cost of operation, etc. EVs produce around 54% less carbon dioxide emissions per mile as that of conventional vehicles.
-The batteries of EVs convert about 59-62% of energy into vehicle movement, while the gas-powered vehicles usually convert only 17-21%.
+EVs do so by controlling the release of toxic fumes, low cost of operation, etc. EVs produce around 54% less carbon dioxide emissions per mile than conventional vehicles.
+The batteries of EVs convert about 59-62% of energy into vehicle movement, while gas-powered vehicles usually convert only 17-21%.
 Also, the operating cost in the case of EVs is lower.

 Multifarious patents related to EVs have been filed since the US patent titled “Electric car,” published in 1885 that discloses a mechanism of braking in EVs to retrieve the energy while braking and utilizing it for some other function in the vehicle.
-American electric car companies applied for several patents related to the EVs and their components in 1888, including the patent US400830A, that talks about the improvement in the regulators, especially for the electric cars to control the electrical current passing to the motor.
+In addition, American electric car companies applied for several patents related to the EVs and their components in 1888, including the patent US400830A, which talks about the improvement in the regulators, especially for the electric cars to control the electrical current passing to the motor.

 In another patent EP2241472B1 titled “Power storage control apparatus and method of an electric vehicle,” apparatus as well as a method to control power storage of an EV that runs on a railway is discussed.
-The device applies to a control apparatus that supplies power to the EV’s primary circuit that is unable to receive power in case of overhead wires power failure or the absence of these wires in any particular area.
-The apparatus helps to supply power to the EV from the storage device to make the vehicle reach the next power supply point by using an onboard battery and excluding the need for a rescue car.
+The device applies to a control apparatus that supplies power to the EV’s primary circuit that cannot receive power in case of overhead wires power failure or the absence of these wires in any particular area.
+The apparatus helps supply power to the EV from the storage device to make the vehicle reach the next power supply point by using an onboard battery and excluding the need for a rescue car.
 Based on the above discussion and supporting graphical analysis, it can be concluded that the future of EVs is very bright as the technological development related to EVs is rising continuously.
-Millennials are preferring EVs over conventional vehicles due to their less operating expenses, controlled release of harmful emissions, and distinctive connected features.
+Millennials prefer EVs over conventional vehicles due to their lower operating expenses, controlled release of harmful emissions, and distinctive connected features.
 It would not be wrong to say that EVs are the innovation of this contemporary era.